Time Tracking Template

 You can find all kinds of time tracking software on the internet for businesses of all sizes.
-Some time tracking solutions make it extremely simple to clock in and out and track hours worked on specific projects, whether that's through the use of mobile apps or time clock machines or web-based timesheets.
-Our free spreadsheet-based time tracking solution can provide an alternative budget-friendly way to track your work.
+Some time tracking solutions make it simple to clock in and out and track hours worked on specific projects, whether that's through the use of mobile apps or time clock machines or web-based timesheets.
+Our time tracking solution provides a way to track your work on specific projects using a simple spreadsheet.

 To track hours worked on projects rather than logging the actual times worked, you can try the weekly timecard template.
 There is also a hidden column in this template that lets you record minutes worked rather than entering start/end times.